 What is Public Infrastructure?

 Public infrastructure refers to infrastructure facilities, systems, and structures that are owned and operated by the “public,” i.e., the government.
-It includes all infrastructural facilities that are open to the general public to use.
+It includes all infrastructural facilities that are open to the general public for use.
 Infrastructure includes all essential systems and facilities that facilitate the smooth flow of an economy’s day-to-day activities and enhance the people’s standard of living.
-It includes basic facilities such as roads, water supply, electricity, telecommunications, and many more.
+It includes basic facilities such as roads, water supply, electricity, and telecommunications.

 Examples of Public Infrastructure

-- Transport infrastructure – Bridges, roads, airports, rail transport, etc.
+- Transportation infrastructure – Bridges, roads, airports, rail transport, etc.

 - Water infrastructure – Water supply, water resource management, flood management, proper sewage and drainage systems, coastal restoration infrastructure

-- Power and energy infrastructure – Power grid, power stations, wind turbines, windmills, solar panels
+- Power and energy infrastructure – Power grid, power stations, wind turbines, gas pipelines, solar panels

 - Telecommunications infrastructure – Telephone network, broadband network, WiFi services

-- Political infrastructure – Governmental institutions like courts of law, regulatory bodies, etc.; Public security services like the police force, defense, etc.
+- Political infrastructure – Governmental institutions such as courts of law, regulatory bodies, etc.; Public security services such as the police force, defense, etc.

 - Educational infrastructure – Public schools and universities, public training institutes

-- Health infrastructure – Public hospitals, subsidized health check-ups, etc.
+- Health infrastructure – Public hospitals, subsidized health clinics, etc.